Second Life

 “Wow!
 That must have been surreal.”

 “For sure.
 It’s kind of crazy coming back now and seeing how different it all is.
 But, they did what they wanted.
-They wanted tourism, and they’ve sure got it.”
+They wanted tourism, and they sure got it.”

 I nodded.
 “Yeah.
 And they’re running with it.
-All the signs outside every town with the little symbols on them, all the guides and maps…” I pointed at the laptop screen.
+All the signs outside every town with the little symbols on them, all the guides and maps…” I pointed at the screen again.
 “This bicycling map here is incredible.
 I’ve never seen a map like this of a whole country.
-And they not only mark the hills on it… They mark two different kinds of hills!”
+And they not only mark the hills on it… They mark two different kinds of hills, and they mark them in both directions!”

 “Totally!
 That reminds me of this sign I saw a few days ago…” I flipped through pictures and showed him the one from the “Mountain Mall”, with the sign hanging behind the counter.
 It read: “BE NICELANDIC!”
 And scrawled beneath it in smaller letters: “Don’t be an Iceland dick!”